brand icon Mar2

 The following content may contain affiliate links.
 When you click and shop the links, we receive a commission.

 When I was younger, the concept of using oil as a face cleanser never made sense.
 How could putting oil on your face make it clean?
-Isn’t oil the stuff that’s known to clog your pores and made you break out?
-Thankfully I don’t think this is a common misconception anymore, and I think oil cleansing is much more normalized these days!
+Isn’t oil the stuff known to clog your pores and make you break out?
+Thankfully, I don’t think this is a common misconception anymore, and I think oil cleansing is much more common these days!
 But when I was struggling with breakouts for years, the thought of cleansing my skin with oil wasn’t really appealing.

-It took until I was in my mid twenties for someone to explain to me that my skin was actually dry, which was one of the reasons I was breaking out constantly.
-And then once I was in my mid-thirties (I’m 37 now), I started getting much more focused on keeping my skin hydrated to prevent signs of aging.
-One of the best products for hydrating and cleansing is a cleansing oil and it’s the perfect thing to add to your skincare routine.
+It took until I was in my mid-twenties for someone to explain to me that my skin was actually dry, which was one of the reasons I was breaking out constantly.
+And then once I was in my mid-thirties (I’m 37 now), I started focusing on keeping my skin hydrated to prevent signs of aging.
+One of the best products for hydrating and cleansing is a cleansing oil, and it’s the perfect thing to add to your skincare routine.

-Cleansing oils can simultaneously cleanse and hydrate the skin while removing oil-based makeup without stripping your skin of any of its natural oils.
-Adding a cleansing oil to your skincare routine is a great way to help your skin stay healthy and youthful while still making sure to get it really clean.
+Cleansing oils can simultaneously cleanse and hydrate the skin while removing oil-based makeup without stripping your skin of any natural oils.
+Adding a cleansing oil to your skincare routine is a great way to help your skin stay healthy and youthful while still keeping it clean.
 It also works well to remove eye makeup, including waterproof mascara.

 In this post, I’m sharing the best way to use cleansing oils to get the most out of them, as well as my favorites for different skin types.